18 Proven, Healthy Ways to Sleep Better at Night and Wake Up Rested

 In the evening, our body temperature drops naturally as part of our circadian rhythms.

 However, central heating, hot-water bottles and electric blankets can interfere with our body temperature.
 This can lead to overheating and make you perspire heavily, which can break and disturb your sleep.

 Keep your bedroom cool (not cold) by turning off the radiator or turning down the thermostat in the bedroom, in winter.

-A warm (not hot) shower can help you raise your body temperature a degree or two, so that when you get into your cooler bed.
+A warm (not hot) shower can help you raise your body temperature a degree or two, before you get into your cooler bed.

 In summer, ventilate the room to help keep it a degree or two cooler.
 If you don’t have air-conditioning, use a fan with a bottle of frozen water placed in front of it.

 #7.
 Switch From Light to Dark

 Melatonin (the hormone that regulates sleep) is produced when it’s dark.
 However, things such as technology (blue light) and powerful lamps interfere with the production of melatonin, which in turns disturbs our sleep.

 Dim everything down as you start your pre-sleep routine.
 Switch to less-powerful lamps with warm-color bulbs or light some candles.
 If the street lights intrude your bedroom, get curtains or blackout blinds that will effectively keep the light out.